biohacker0/matiksCrack0/readme.md

 >> what dis
-Tool that auto finds a Matiks game, joins it, auto decrypts the questions, and burst solves them.
+Tool that auto finds a matiks.in game, joins it, auto decrypts the questions, and burst solves them.

 > Why?
 Ehh, I was bored, script kiddie be script kidding something something.
 > Enjoy before it gets fixed.